internalfx/thinker/README.md

 ###A RethinkDB management tool.

-A command line tool to ease development, and administration.
+A command line tool to ease development and administration.

 ###Why?
 I have a production app using RethinkDB, and I wanted an easy way to clone the database to another server for development.